Probing many-body dynamics in a two dimensional dipolar spin ensemble

-\emph{Controlling the many-body spectral function}---Finally, we demonstrate the ability to directly control the many-body noise spectrum for both two- and three-dimensional dipolar spin ensembles (i.e.~samples S1, S2).
-In particular, we engineer the shape and linewidth of $S(\omega)$ by driving the P1 system with a polychromatic microwave tone~\cite{joos2021protecting}.
+\emph{Controlling the P1 spectral function}---Next, we demonstrate the ability to directly control the P1 noise spectrum for both two- and three-dimensional dipolar spin ensembles (i.e.~samples S1, S2).
+In particular, we engineer the shape and linewidth of $S(\omega)$ by driving the P1 system with a polychromatic microwave tone~\cite{Ernst1966}.
 This drive is generated by adding phase noise to the resonant microwave signal at $\omega_\textrm{P1}$ in order to produce a Lorentzian drive spectrum with linewidth $\delta \omega$~[Fig.~\ref{fig:fig3}(c)].
+While such techniques originated in the context of broadband noise decoupling~\cite{Ernst1966}, here, we directly tune the correlation time of the P1 system and measure a corresponding change in the crossover timescale between coherent and incoherent spin dynamics~\cite{glasbeek1981phase, salikhov1981theory}.

 Microscopically, the polychromatic drive leads to a number of physical effects.
 First, tuning the Rabi frequency, $\Omega$, of the drive provides a direct knob for controlling the correlation time, $\tau_c$, of the P1 system.
 Second, since the many-body system inherits the noise spectrum of the drive, one has provably Gaussian statistics for the spin variables $s_i^z$~\cite{SM}.
 Third, our earlier Markovian assumption is explicitly enforced by the presence of a Lorentzian noise spectrum.
 Taking these last two points together allows one to analytically predict the precise form of the NV probe's decoherence profile, $-\log C(t) \sim \chi(t)^{D/2 \alpha}$, for either DEER or spin-echo spectroscopy: